 Condominium Conversion Ordinance: In June of 2004, the City Council approved various amendments to the City's Condominium Conversion Ordinance (see Attachment 4).
 In summary, the amendments eliminated a requirement that prohibited conversion of occupied projects for a period of 7 years.
-In place of the seven-year waiting period, several other requirements were put in place to ensure that the City maintained an adequate number of multi-family units, and to provide additional protections to existing tenants of projects seeking to convert.
+In place of the seven-year waiting period, several other requirements were put in place to ensure that the City maintained an adequate number of multi-family rental units, and to provide additional protections to existing tenants of projects seeking to convert.
 A detailed analysis of the proposed project's consistency with the Condominium Conversion Ordinance is contained in the Evaluation Section below.

-Town Hall Meeting: Consistent with the Planning Commission's recent direction, a Town Hall Meeting was held by the applicant on March 22, 2005.
+Town Hall Meeting: Consistent with the Planning Commission's recent direction, a Town Hall Meeting was held by the applicant on May 23, 2005.
 The purpose of the Town Hall Meeting was to inform interested residents of the current status of the application and the benefits qualified tenants are entitled to.
-Approximately 40 residents of the Bridges attended the meeting, which lasted approximately one hour.
+Approximately 60 residents of the project attended the meeting, which lasted approximately one hour.
 A member of the Planning Department staff also attended the meeting to respond to questions regarding City processing procedures.
 Many of the residents in attendance were interested in the opportunity to purchase a unit within the complex.

 Public Notice Requirements: Consistent with State law and City noticing procedures, a Notice of Public Hearing was posted in the local newspaper (Press Tribune) and mailed to all property owners within a 300-foot radius of the subject property.
 Public hearing notices were also mailed to each tenant residing within the complex.
+In addition, staff requested that the on-site management post at least five public hearing notices in conspicuous places throughout the complex.
 Consistent with the Subdivision Map Act, staff reports will be served to each tenant at least 72 hours prior to the Planning Commission hearing.